ItsChrisHickman/itschrishickman/README.md

 # Chris Hickman

 I build things for the internet.
-Currently an engineer at [Matterport](https://matterport.com), where most of my code lives internally.
+Currently an engineer at [Matterport](https://matterport.com) on the [SDK team](https://matterport.github.io/showcase-sdk/), where most of my code lives internally.

 Mostly software, sometimes products, occasionally [music](https://christopherhickman.com) with AI.